Natural Resources and Environmental Law

 - Public Lands and Resources Law

-- Take five credits from the following certificate elective courses:
+Take five credits from the following elective courses

 - Land Use & the Environment